-A group of students completes the training as a cohort.
+A group of up to 24 students completes the training as a cohort.
 Classes are tailored specifically to these students, who attend class for approximately 35 hours a week.
 The first 11 weeks of training are in the classroom.
 The last four weeks are in a clinic, hospital or physician's office.
+Student is responsible for transportation to and from CWE sites.